shpongledsummer/atmospheric-weather-card/README.md

 <br>

-This example uses a custom 3D house model with a door sensor status swap.
+This example uses a custom house image.
 See the [Custom House Image](#custom-house-image) tutorial for how to create your own.

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/305972c9-35f2-4705-94b1-30111ea07d03" />